ligato/docs/docs/plugins/linux-plugins.md

 The latter is called `named` namespace and it is created and managed, for example, by the `ip netns` command line tool from the `iproute2` package.
 The advantage of `named` namespace is that it can outlive the process it was originally created by.

 A namespace configuration section can be seen as a union of values.
 First, set the type and then store the reference into the appropriate field (`pid` vs. `name` vs `microservice`).
-The vpp-agent supports both PID-based references as well as `named` namespaces.
+The VPP agent supports both PID-based references as well as `named` namespaces.

+---

 ### Microservices

 Additionally, we provide a non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
 It is possible to attach interface/ARP/route into the namespace of a container that runs a microservice with a given label.

 It is not required to start the microservice before the configured item is pushed.
 The VPP agent will postpone interface (re)configuration until the referenced microservice is launched.
-Behind the scenes, the vpp-agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs and the IDs of their corresponding containers.
+Behind the scenes, the VPP agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs and the IDs of their corresponding containers.
 Whenever a new microservice is detected, all pending interfaces are moved to its namespace.

 [grpc-tutorial]: ../tutorials/08_grpc-tutorial.md
 [key-reference]: ../user-guide/reference.md